IEEE 802.11w-2009: Usage

-The 802.11w amendment is implemented in Linux and BSDs as part of the 80211mac driver code base, which is used by several wireless driver interfaces; i.e., ath9k.
+The 802.11w amendment is implemented in Linux and BSDs as part of the 80211mac driver code base, which is used by several wireless driver interfaces; for example, ath9k.
 The feature is easily enabled in most kernels and Linux OS's using these combinations.
 OpenWrt in particular provides an easy toggle as part of the base distribution.
 The feature has been implemented for the first time into Microsoft operating systems in Windows 8.
 This has caused a number of compatibility issues particularly with wireless access points that are not compatible with the standard.
 Rolling back the wireless adapter driver to one from Windows 7 usually fixes the issue.

 Wireless LANs without this standard send system management information in unprotected frames, which makes them vulnerable.
 This standard protects against network disruption caused by malicious systems that forge disassociation requests (deauth) that appear to be sent by valid equipment such as Evil Twin attacks.